A Convex Hull Cheapest Insertion Heuristic for the Non-Euclidean TSP: Adapted Convex Hull Cheapest Insertion Algorithm

 \section{Adapted Convex Hull Cheapest Insertion Algorithm}

-The adapted CHCI (ACHCI) algorithm first uses MDS to find a set of points in 2D space whose pairwise Euclidean distance approximates the non-Euclidean arc cost function $c$.
-This is initiated by assigning one of the TSP points to be the origin in a new Euclidean space, and then finding the coordinates of the remaining $n-1$ points such that their pairwise Euclidean distances are exactly their non-Euclidean costs \cite{mead1992review,seber2009multivariate, torgerson1952multidimensional, crippen1978note,crippen1978stable}.
+The proposed algorithm is referred to as the adapted CHCI (ACHCI) algorithm.
+It first uses MDS to find a set of points in 2D space whose pairwise Euclidean distance approximates the non-Euclidean arc cost function $c$.
+This is initiated by assigning one of the TSP points to be the origin in a new Euclidean space, and then finding the coordinates of the remaining $n-1$ points such that their pairwise Euclidean distances are exactly their non-Euclidean costs.
 Assuming a full rank cost matrix $C$, these points are first obtained in an $n-1$ dimension Euclidean space, after which they are projected to a 2D space.

-Let the desired Euclidean coordinate equivalent of the node $v_i \in V$ be represented by $x_i \in \mathbb{R}^{n-1}$.
+Let the Euclidean coordinate equivalent of the node $v_i \in V$ be represented by $x_i \in \mathbb{R}^{n-1}$.
 In this paper, the notation $x_i \leftrightarrow v_i$ is used to indicate this mapping.
 For some $x_j,x_k \in \mathbb{R}^{n-1}$, the relative position vectors of $x_i$ and $x_j$ with respect to $x_k$ are $(x_i-x_k)$ and $(x_j - x_k)$ respectively.
-If the Euclidean distance between these points is identical to their respective non-Euclidean costs as defined in cost matrix $C$, it can be verified that their inner product obeys
+If the Euclidean distance between these points is identical to their respective non-Euclidean costs as defined in cost matrix $C$, it can be verified that their inner product satsifies

 This relation between the desired Euclidean coordinates and the cost matrix $C$ is leveraged to calculate the coordinates of each point relative to the origin in the $n-1$ dimensional Euclidean space.
 Without loss of generality, pick position vector $x_1 \leftrightarrow v_1$ as the origin and define $\Bar{x}_i:=x_i-x_1$ as the relative position vector of $x_i$ with respect to $x_1$.
 Let the ordered collection of all relative position vectors form a column matrix $\Bar{X} \in \mathbb{R}^{(n-1)\times(n-1)}:= [\Bar{x_2},\Bar{x_3},...,\Bar{x_n}]$.